lejon/PartiallyCollapsedLDA/README.md

 PC-LDA
 =====
-Repo for our Partially Collapsed ParallelLDA implementation described in the articles
+Repo for our Partially Collapsed Parallel LDA implementations described in the articles:

-Magnusson, M., Jonsson, L., Villani, M., & Broman, D. (2017).
+Måns Magnusson, Leif Jonsson, Mattias Villani, and David Broman.
+(2017).
 Sparse Partially Collapsed MCMC for Parallel Inference in Topic Models.
 Journal of Computational and Graphical Statistics.

 ```
 @article{magnusson2017sparse,